dcos/dcos-cli/design/setup.md

     [cluster]
     name= "<cluster_name>"

-## Automatically installing default plugins
+## Automatically installing default plugins (experimental)

-Finally, and unless the `--no-plugin` option is passed, the CLI will attempt to install "dcos-core-cli" and "dcos-enterprise-cli" plugins.
+Finally, when the `DCOS_CLI_EXPERIMENTAL_AUTOINSTALL_PLUGINS` env var is set, the CLI will attempt to auto-install "dcos-core-cli" and "dcos-enterprise-cli" plugins.

 These plugins download URLs are retrieved through Cosmos, where they are registered as packages.